adityagupta84/Demo-contact-details/README.md

-# 📇 Contact Website
+# 📇 RandomUserGen
-Welcome to the Contact Website!
+Welcome to the RandomUserGen!

 This app helps you manage and search through your contacts effortlessly, with a clean and modern interface.